NodeArt/pimcore/doc/Development_Documentation/03_Documents/01_Editables/40_WYSIWYG.md

 ### Basic usage

 `wysiwyg` helper doesn't require any additional configuration options.
-The following code specifies the height for the rendered WYSIWYG editable (has no effect in frontend).
+The following code specifies tje height for the rendered WYSIWYG editable (has no effect in frontend).

 <div class="code-section">